sfarrens/pyralid-template/README.md

 ### Step 3: Activate coverage tests

-The following instructions are for the Coveralls website.
+The following instructions are for the codecov website.

 1. Go to https://codecov.io/.
 2. Log in using your GitHub account details.